rancher/api-spec/README.md

 ### Root Level ###
 GETting the base URL of a service SHOULD return a collection of API version resources.
 It SHOULD include a link to the <code>latest:</code> stable version of the API.
 Links that point to a specific version at this level (e.g. schemas) SHOULD point to this latest version.

+Versions that are not the latest MAY have a <code>deprecated: true</code> flag to indicate support for this version will be removed in the near future.

 ```javascript
 {
   "type": "collection",